Ford Aerostar: Exterior

 For 1988, the exterior saw a minor detail change to exterior badging, relocating it from both fenders to the tailgate; it was also changed from chrome to silver in color.
 In another revision, the "V6" and "Electronic Fuel Injection" badges were deleted (as both features were now standard).

 As a response to the Dodge Grand Caravan and Plymouth Grand Voyager, Ford released an (unnamed) extended-length version of the Aerostar for the 1989 model year.
 Extending the rear body 14 inches in length, the option shared the 119-inch wheelbase with the standard-length body.
 During the 1990s, the extended-length Aerostar would become the most popular version of the vehicle.

 For 1989, the exterior was updated for the first time, with the chrome grille replaced by a black-trim grille; bracketed towing mirrors were replaced by power-operated mirrors.

 For 1992, the Aerostar received its second (and most substantial) exterior update.
-The grille was changed slightly in color from 1989–1991, with the Ford Blue Oval relocated from the center to the top slot of the grille (similar to the Ford Explorer); Ford replaced the sealed-beam headlights with replaceable-bulb composite units (and clear-lens turn-signal lenses).
+The grille was changed slightly in color from 1989 to 1991, with the Ford Blue Oval relocated from the center to the top slot of the grille (similar to the Ford Explorer); Ford replaced the sealed-beam headlights with replaceable-bulb composite units (and clear-lens turn-signal lenses).
 While remaining 14 inches in size, nearly all versions of the Aerostar received restyled wheels.

 In anticipation of withdrawing the model line after 1994, few changes were made to the Aerostar after 1992.
 To comply with federal regulations, the body received a center brake light for 1994.
 For 1997, the taillamps were revised for the first time (with the deletion of the amber turn signal lenses); XLT-trim vehicles received newly designed 14×6" seven-hole alloy wheels.